 You will also be expected to attend a number of cohort activities (for example the SWBio DTP Annual Student Conference, Student-led Away Day), outreach events, innovation schemes (for example the BBSRC Young Entrepreneurs Scheme (YES)), where you will get the chance to meet and interact with other students from the partnership.

 Professional Internships for PhD Students (PIPS)

-As part of the programme, you will complete a three-month full-time internship (or part-time equivalent) in a non-research environment.
-Internships are increasingly being seen as essential steps in many career and are intended to broaden the scope of your employability post-graduation, in particular encouraging you to use your doctoral training skills in a broader range of careers.
+As part of the programme, you will complete a three-month full-time placement (or part-time equivalent) in a non-research environment during your second or third year.
+Placements are increasingly being seen as essential steps in many career and are intended to broaden the scope of your employability post-graduation, in particular encouraging you to use your doctoral training skills in a broader range of careers.